jeffmakuto/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 9-firstdirdeletion script file shows how to delete the directory my first directory that is in the /tmp directory.

 The 10-back script file shows how to change the working directory to the previous one.

+The 11-lists script file shows how to write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.